ibm-cloud-docs/satellite/iam.md

 # Managing access overview
 {: #iam}

-Access to {{site.data.keyword.satellitelong}} service instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
-Every user that accesses the {{site.data.keyword.satelliteshort}} service in your account must be assigned an access policy with an IAM role defined.
-The policy determines what actions that a user can perform within the context of the service or instance that you select.
-The allowable actions are customized and defined by the {{site.data.keyword.cloud_notm}} service as operations that are allowed to be performed on the service.
-The actions are then mapped to IAM user roles.
+Access to {{site.data.keyword.satellitelong}} for users in your account is controlled by {{site.data.keyword.cloud_notm}} IAM.
+Each user must be assigned an access policy with a role that determines allowed actions.
 {: shortdesc}

 The name for the {{site.data.keyword.satellitelong_notm}} service in IAM is